 One example is solar powered chargers.

 A solar-powered charger ensures that you have enough energy to last the entirety of your trip.
 And, while disconnecting from your phone is a good practice, in the event of an emergency, these chargers can also help you stay connected to emergency services through your smartphone.
-So, it’s a handy thing to have on your camping trip.
+So, it’s a handy thing to have on your trip.

 The ability to start a fire with a few pieces of stones and some tinder is an essential skill for every camper.
 But, what if your matches get wet or your lighter stops working… what then?